 By Lexey Jenkins —

-Our leader is Pat Strimling and if you would like to join our 4-H, you can call her at 683-5149.
-Anyone can join!
-You don’t have to be a student at Coarsegold Elementary to be a member of Coarsegold 4-H, you can live anywhere in Madera County as long as you can come to our meetings.
+Our leader is Pat Strimling.
+If you would like to join our 4-H, you can call her at (559) 683-5149.
+Anyone can join.
+You don’t have to be a student at Coarsegold Elementary school to be a member of Coarsegold 4-H, you can live anywhere in Madera County as long as you can come to our meetings.

-4-H Statement: Madera County 4-H youth program is a non-profit organization for youth who are 9 years old or who have completed the 3rd grade and up to age 19.
-All youth and adults in Madera County are invited to participate in the 4-H program regardless of race, creed, religion, color, national origin, sex, mental or physical handicap.
+4-H statement: Madera County 4-H Youth Program is a non-profit organization for youth who are 9 years old or who have completed the third grade, and up to the age 19.
+All youth and adults in Madera County are invited to participate in the 4-H Program regardless of race, creed, religion, color, national origin, sex, mental or physical handicap.